Skip to content

 Moles and warts are both common skin growths, but they’re not one and the same.
 While they can sometimes be treated in similar ways, their causes and characteristics are quite different.

 Moles are small clusters of pigment-producing cells, often appearing as brown or black spots.
-Most people collect a few over the years, typically during childhood or the teen years.
-For the most part, they’re nothing to worry about and tend to stick around without causing trouble.
+Most people will naturally accumulate these at some point in their life, typically during childhood or the teen years.
+For the most part, they’re nothing to worry about and will not affect daily life or cause health concerns.

 Warts, on the other hand, can be problematic—and highly contagious.
-These thickened, skin-toned bumps usually show up on hands or feet and are caused by the human papillomavirus (HPV).
-The virus slips in through tiny cuts or cracks in the skin, turning ordinary cells into unwelcome lumps.
+These thickened, skin-toned bumps usually develop on hands or feet and are caused by the human papillomavirus (HPV).
+The virus infects the body through tiny cuts or cracks in the skin, causing external lump to develop.
+These lumps are what we refer to as warts.

 Book Now